Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/LogSpan"

-Re-exports all named exports from the "effect/LogSpan" module as "LogSpan".
+Re-exports all named exports from the "effect/LogSpan" module as `LogSpan`.

 **Signature**